Skip to content

 workspaceManagementtrueCRUD workspaces and manage membersnb__manage_workspaces

-compactionfalseHistory compaction — fold the oldest turns of a long conversation into a summary at run start to bound context growth.
+compactiontrueHistory compaction — fold the oldest turns of a long conversation into a summary at run start to bound context growth.
+User-authored messages (instructions, corrections) are retained verbatim across compaction, bounded.
 Event-sourced stores only.— (engine behavior, not a tool)

 Tools not listed in the table above are never gated by feature flags.
 They register and stay visible regardless of feature configuration — for example nb__status, nb__search itself (only its scope-specific behavior is gated), and the read-only platform tool surfaces.